enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 .. literalinclude:: code/hello-region-page/region1.xml
   :language: xml

-The XML file above is a `page descriptor <../developer/modules/page/descriptor.html>`_.
+The XML file above is a :ref:`apps-page-descriptor`.
 Regions and page configurations can be defined here.

 ::